Background pattern

 • Increased body temperature.

-The following adverse effects occurred withlow frequency(may affect up to 1 in 100 patients):
+The following side effects have been uncommonlyobserved (may affect up to 1 in 100 patients):

-• Hypersensitivity or allergic reactions(see section 2).
+• Hypersensitivity or allergic reactions (see section 2).

 • Excessive coagulation resulting in severe bleeding.

-• Anaphylactic reactionsincluding shock (see section 2).
+• Anaphylactic reactions including shock (see section 2).

-• Development of circulating antibodiesthat inhibit one or more coagulation factors.
+• Development of circulating antibodies that inhibit one or more coagulation factors.

 No data are available on the use of Beriplex in the pediatric population.

-5. Conservation of BERIPLEX
+5. Storage of BERIPLEX

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

-• Do not store at a temperature above 25 °C.
+• Do not store above 25 °C.

 • Do not freeze.

-Medications should not be disposed of through drains or in the trash.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment..
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+This will help protect the environment.

 The active principle is:

-The other components are:
+Other components are:

-Human antithrombin III, heparin, human albumin, sodium chloride, sodium citrate, HCl or NaOH (in small quantities to adjust the pH).
+Human antithrombin III, heparin, human albumin, sodium chloride, sodium citrate, HCl or NaOH (in small quantities to adjust pH).

-The prepared solution must be transparent or slightly opalescent, i.e., it may present bubbles when placed in front of the light but must not contain detectable particles.
+The prepared solution must be transparent or slightly opalescent, i.e., it may present bubbles when placed in front of light but must not contain detectable particles.

 Presentation

-A package with 500 UI that contains:
+A container with 500 IU that contains:

--1 vial with powder
+• 1 vial with powder

--1 filter transfer set with 20/20 filter
+• 1 transfer device with 20/20 filter

 CSL Behring GmbH